 These proceedings will also strive to determine the appropriate measurement intervals to gauge power value.

-Net Metering Programs
+Utah Net Metering Changes – Looking at Programs

 Utah homeowners who produce excess power from their solar panels will continue to be reimbursed by Rocky Mountain Power for sending excess power to the grid, adding “fuel” to Rocky Mountain Power’s resource pool.